gaehlerm/SoftwareEngineering/README.md

 - Linus Gasser
 - ... you?

+I would also thank to Martin Fowler, Robert C. Martin, and Dave Thomas, amoung others, for their moral support and their great books.
+Though, little surprisingly, they didn't have time to read through this book.

 # 5. Preface

 "I have been consistently disappointed by the quality of CS [computer science] graduates.
 It's not that the graduates aren't bright or talented, it's just that they haven't been taught what programming is really all about." - Robert C. Martin